-Smartphone and tablet fans will soon be able to get more out of their favourite toys when on planes, as Lufthansa has developed a system which allows users to watch inflight movies on their own devices.
+Smartphone and tablet fans will soon be able to get more out of their favorite toys when on planes, as Lufthansa has developed a system which allows users to watch inflight movies on their own devices.

 The solution is a server called BoardConnect which will soon be installed on aircraft and linked to wireless access points inside the cabin.